myrmex-org/myrmex/manual/lambda-plugin.md

   Options:
     -h, --help                       output usage information
     --all                            deploy all lambdas of the project -r, --region [region]            select the AWS region -e, --environment [environment]  select the environment
     -a, --alias [alias]              select the alias to apply
 ```

+Deploy one or more Lambdas in AWS.
+The `--environment` option is used as a prefix.
+The `--alias` option will publish a version
+in Amazon Lambda and apply an alias.
+Setting the option to an empty string (`--alias ""`) will skip this.

 ### install-lambdas-locally